SherG/tester1/site/content/post/lower-back-pain.md

 \
 The study emphasizes our need to formulate our narratives around a biopsychosocial approach and cautions disseminating negative beliefs centered around a “body as machine” discourse.

-If you're dealing with lower back pain and would like more information about strength training feel free to <a href="https://calendly.com/isfny/15min" target="blank">book a phone appointment</a> with me, Francisco Villalobos, owner of Inner Strength Fitness.
+If you're dealing with lower back pain and would like more information about strength training to alleviate lower back pain, feel free to <a href="https://calendly.com/isfny/15min" target="blank">book a phone appointment</a> with me, Francisco Villalobos, owner of Inner Strength Fitness.